muhme/quote/README.md

   While the system tests are running, you can access the test environment web application in parallel via http://localhost:8112.
   Or you can start the Rails server for the test environment manually inside the docker container to inspect the web application working with test test environment data:
   ```
-  quote_rails $ export PORT=3100 && rails server --environment test -P /tmp/test.pid
+  docker exec -it quote_rails bash -c "export PORT=3100 && rails server --environment test -P /tmp/test.pid"
   ```

-:point_right: If you are using Rails 7.1.3.2 there is a hack needed to run the system tests. `scripts/compose.sh` is doing it by extending line #19 in file `/usr/local/bundle/gems/actionpack-7.1.3.2/lib/action_dispatch/system_testing/driver.rb`, see [rails/issues/50827](https://github.com/rails/rails/issues/50827):
+:point_right: If you are using Rails 7.1.3.3 there is a hack needed to run the system tests. `scripts/compose.sh` is doing it by extending line #19 in file `/usr/local/bundle/gems/actionpack-7.1.3.2/lib/action_dispatch/system_testing/driver.rb`, see [rails/issues/50827](https://github.com/rails/rails/issues/50827):